 - C4.2.1.2.1.1.
 Document number or procurement instrument identifier (PIID).1 When a contract is authorized under a PIID call/order number (F in 9th position), provide the value in the PIID field. - C4.2.1.2.1.2.
 Transaction set control number. - C4.2.1.2.1.3.
 Transaction set identifier code. - C4.2.1.2.1.4.
 Beginning segment information as applicable (e.g., transaction set purpose code, transaction type code, report type code, action code). - C4.2.1.2.1.5.
 Identifying materiel number (e.g., National Stock Number (NSN), part number (PN)/CAGE) - C4.2.1.2.1.6.
 Transaction creation date. - C4.2.1.2.2.
 The application error condition code identifying error type. - C4.2.1.2.3.
 Copy of the bad data element (optional). - C4.2.1.2.4.
 Free-form text message describing the error (optional). - C4.2.2.
 Reject-Error Routing.
 Routing of the reject is from the rejecting activity to the sending activity.
-This will typically lead to one of two scenarios: - C4.2.2.1.
-Transaction Services Transaction Reject.
-Defense Automatic Addressing System (DAAS) uses the DLMS 824R, Reject Advice Transaction, to report the error back to the originating activity, which must correct and retransmit the transaction. - C4.2.2.1.1.
+This will typically lead to one of three scenarios: - C4.2.2.1.
+Defense Automatic Addressing System (DAAS) Transaction Reject.
+DAAS uses the DLMS 824R, Reject Advice Transaction, to report the error back to the originating activity, which must correct and retransmit the transaction. - C4.2.2.1.1.
 The Reject Advice Transaction reports the unique document number of the erroneous transaction and/or other pertinent information to identify the erroneous transaction including reject advice codes (when available) identifying one or more specific error conditions. - C4.2.2.1.2.
-Where specific reject advice codes are not established to identify the error condition causing the transaction to fail, Transaction Services uses the DLMS 824R to provide narrative message rejection of any DLMS transaction using procedures described in paragraph C4.2.4.2. - C4.2.2.1.3.
+Where specific reject advice codes are not established to identify the error condition causing the transaction to fail, DAAS uses the DLMS 824R to provide narrative message rejection of any DLMS transaction using procedures described in paragraph C4.2.4.2. - C4.2.2.1.3.
 A combination of reject advice codes and clarifying narrative may be used to facilitate interpretation of the error condition. - C4.2.2.2.
-Activity Transaction Reject to DAAS.
-A potential future enhancement will allow an activity receiving a transaction from DAAS to report the error back to the transaction originator using DLMS 824R.2 Under the planned enhancement,
+Activity Transaction Reject to Sending Activity.
+The activity receiving a transaction from DAAS uses the DLMS 824R to report an error back to the transaction originator.^{2,3} DAAS will not compare the rejected information to an image of the transaction as they received it from the originating activity.
+Instead, DAAS will route the DLMS 824R transaction to the identified Message-To addressee without further processing.
+Action Code DR Direct in data element 1/BGN08/020 of the DLMS 824R Reject Advice Transaction identifies this rejection process.